-California doesn’t enforce its own gift tax.
-However, the federal government does.
+California does not levy a gift tax, however, the federal government does.
 That tax rate can climb to as high as 40%.
 Still, there are plenty of ways you can minimize the hit or avoid it all together.
 For the 2022 tax year, you can give up to $16,000 to any individual without triggering a gift tax, or up to $17,000 for the 2023 tax year.
 But even if you go over the limit, you may just need to file some extra paperwork come tax time.
 You won’t owe an actual tax until you exceed your lifetime gift and estate tax exemption.
 We’ll explain how that works, and how you can give without ever setting off a gift tax.
 But first, let’s define what a gift really is in the eyes of the IRS.
 We can also help you find a financial advisor to develop a personalized gift-tax strategy.

 What Counts as a Gift in California?